What is a Liquidity Trap?

 How to Mitigate the Effects of a Liquidity Trap?

 As traditional monetary policy is ineffective when there is a liquidity trap in the economy, governments look towards more unconventional methods to bring the economy out of the trap.
-One of the more effective solutions is quantitative easing.
-This is where central banks set a high interest rate and increase liquidity in the economy to achieve this rate.
+One of the more effective remedies is quantitative easing.
+It is where central banks buy financial assets from commercial banks and other institutions, which raises prices for those assets, lowers yields, and increases liquidity in the economy.

 Also, in 1999, Japan used quantitative easing policies after the policy target rate was set to zero.
 The goal of quantitative easing was to make reserves readily available to domestic banks.